Joachim Albrecht Eggeling: Nazi Party career

 Eggeling first joined the Nazi Party in September 1923 shortly before it was banned in the wake of the Beer Hall Putsch.
 He rejoined on 28 July 1925 (member number: 11,579) after the ban on the Party was lifted.
 He founded several ortsgruppen (local groups) in Anhalt in 1926, and from 1926 to 1930 was the agricultural policy advisor to the Gauleiter of Anhalt-Sachsen-Nord.
 In 1930, Eggeling organized the agrarian policy apparatus in Gau Magdeburg-Anhalt.
 In 1933 he was named Deputy Gauleiter for Gau Magdeburg-Anhalt.
 In May 1933, he became a member of the Anhalt State Council (Staatsrat).
 In June 1933 he was appointed provincial agricultural leader (Landesbauernführer) of both Anhalt and the Prussian Province of Saxony.
 Eggeling's skills so impressed his superiors that he was elected to the Reichstag from electoral constituency 10 (Magdeburg) in November, 1933.
 In 1934 he was appointed to the Prussian Provincial Council for the Province of Saxony.

 After Gauleiter Wilhelm Friedrich Loeper's death on 23 October 1935, Eggeling, as Deputy Gauleiter, was charged with the leadership of the Gau's business, and was formally named Acting Gauleiter on 10 February 1936.
 Owing to this, he was granted leave from his job as a provincial agricultural leader at that time.
 In June of the same year, Eggeling joined the SS (membership number: 186,515).
 He was given the honorary rank of SS-Brigadeführer and attached to the staff of the Reichsführer-SS.

 On 20 April 1937 Eggeling was appointed Gauleiter of Gau Halle-Merseburg, succeeding Rudolf Jordan.
 At the same time, he was elected to the Prussian State Council and promoted to SS-Gruppenführer.
 On 10 April 1938, he was elected to the Reichstag for constituency 11 (Merseburg).
 In April 1941, he became a member of the Reich Advisory Council for Food and Agriculture.
 On 16 November 1942, he was named Reich Defense Commissioner for his Gau.

 On 21 June 1943, Eggeling was promoted to SS-Obergruppenführer.
 On 18 August 1944 he was appointed Oberpräsident of the newly created Province of Halle-Merseburg.
 He thus united under his control the highest party and governmental offices in the province.
 In September 1944, he assumed command of the recently established Volkssturm units in his Gau.
 On 13 April, 1945, convinced of the futility of defending the town of Halle, overcrowded with thousands of refugees, from the advancing American troops, Eggeling traveled to the Führerbunker to try and get Adolf Hitler to rescind his unconditional order to defend to the death.
 He first raised the issue of a peaceful handover of the city with Martin Bormann, Personal Secretary to the Führer, who warned Eggeling that this would result in his execution and the extermination of his family.
 At their meeting, Hitler ordered Eggeling to continue to defend the city to the last man.
-Having failed in his mission, Eggeling returned to Halle and committed suicide by poison at Moritzburg Castle on 15 April.
+Having failed in his mission, Eggeling returned to Halle and committed suicide by gunshot at Moritzburg Castle on 15 April.